gordianknotC/nxp_note/android/NdefRecord.md

 --------------------------------------------

-## Use the foreground dispatch system
+## ⚡Use the foreground dispatch system

 The foreground dispatch system **`allows an activity to intercept an intent and claim priority`** over other activities that handle the same intent.
 Using this system involves constructing a few data structures for the Android system to be able to send the appropriate intents to your application.
 To enable the foreground dispatch system: